Meet me in Seattle

 If I am in Tacoma and you are in Arlington, it makes sense to meet in Seattle; well it does if you are in Arlington, WA.
 But what if you are in Arlington Texas, Arlington Virginia or even Arlington Road in London (England)?
 If you are planning to meet your Opponent somewhere you need to find out where they are.

-This is why we at SettleIndex mostly talk about Positions.
-To work out the settlement value of a dispute, you have to know where your Opponent is coming from.
-You and your Opponent always have different Positions, the settlement value is likely to be a compromise somewhere between the two.
+This is why at SettleIndex we talk about Position not Value.
+To work out where a dispute might settle, you first have to know where your Opponent is coming from.
+You and your Opponent always have different Positions, the settlement figure is likely to be a compromise somewhere between the two.

-How do you use Using Bernouilli principles to work out your own Position?
+How do you use Bernouilli principles to work out your own Position?

 Step 1: Award and Overall Values

-You generate Outcomes in SettleIndex by loading the Casebot.
 A dispute has at least 2 potential Outcomes at trial; win or lose – but generally there are many more permutations to consider.
-Within one dispute there may be multiple Issues, multiple heads of loss, a broad range of possible award values, contribution issues and caps on recoverability.
+Within one dispute there may be Serial Issues, Serial heads of loss, a broad range of possible award values, contribution issues and caps on recoverability.
 As well as Claims and Counterclaims, the Tribunal may have discretion to order parties to pay each others’ legal costs.

-You use your existing knowledge of the case (and so very little effort) to provide these values, costs, issues and chances that are unique to your case.
+Our software can extract the relevant data simply from uploaded Claim Documents.
 We then build for you a Map of all the Outcomes predicated by your data.
 We also calculate the “Award Value’ for each Outcome; that is the likely amount the Tribunal would order one party to pay the other by way of claims and costs.
-We use the term ‘value’ in the context of individual hypothetical Outcomes, because that would be their actual value if they happened.
+The term ‘value’ makes sense in the context of individual hypothetical Outcomes, because that would be their actual value if they happened.

 As well as an Award Value, each Outcome also has an Overall Value.
 The Overall Value is simply the Award Value adjusted for the total costs you would have to spend taking a dispute to a hearing.
 For a Claimant this means the Award Value MINUS their costs.
 For a Defendant it means the Award Value, PLUS their costs.